department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>About Your VA Copay and Health Care Costs</b></a>
-    <p>Learn about your VA copay, financial assessment (also called a means test), and how VA health care works with private health insurance.</p>
+    <p>Learn about your VA copay, financial assessment, and how VA health care works with private health insurance.</p>
   </div>

   <div class="link">